 Displaying the Current Time Using TODAY Function

 You need to format the cell with a time format to view the result as a recognizable time.
-The easiest way is to choose Home->Number->Format Number and then select Time from the dropdown list.
+The easiest way is to choose Home->Number->Format Number and select “Time” from the dropdown list.

-You can also display the time, combined with text.
-The Excel TODAY date Function that follows displays this text:
+You can also display the time combined with text.
+The TODAY date function that follows displays this text: